kkplein/ssm-doc/docs/glossary.terminology.md

 -e QUERIES_RETENTION="168h" \
 ```

-In case your QAN data pruning is not working, make your container has `/bin/pt-archiver`.
-We had a bug in the past where the ssm-server container didn't include pt-archiver, and without it, QAN pruning won't be working at all.
-If your installation is missing it, grab percona-toolkit and copy pt-archiver into the container: `docker cp pt-archiver ssm-server:/bin`.

 ## Data Source Name

 A database server attribute found on the QAN page.
 It informs how SSM connects to the selected database.